Reflections on the design, applications and implementations of the normative specification language eFLINT: Implementations

 Secondly, additional front-ends and means to interact with the interpreter were needed, resulting in REPL and API front-ends replacing the initial simulator front-end.
 The REPL front-end replaces the simulator in the most direct sense and on top of the usual REPL interactions offers meta-commands for exploring (alternative) scenarios in a step-by-step fashion.
-The API front-end has been used to develop several wrappers for accessing the interpreter as a solver or reasoner, e.g., in Python, Java, and Scala for actor-oriented programming within the AKKA framework.
-Especially for users of the API front-end (and the users of the software they build), the poor performance of the interpreter renders it impractical beyond basic examples in cases were performance matters.
+The API front-end has been used to develop several wrappers for accessing the interpreter as a reasoner, e.g., in Python, Java, and Scala for actor-oriented programming within the AKKA framework.
+Especially for users of the API front-end (and the users of the software they build), the runtime performance of the interpreter renders it impractical beyond basic examples.
 For other users, the interpreter serves as a reference implementation to verify their own experimental implementation of the language.
-For this reason, we decided to maintain the original requirements for the Haskell interpreter, keeping it as a reference interpreter, and instead seeking for alternative, more performant implementations (with the most successful being reported in the subsequent subsections).
+For this reason, we decided to maintain the original requirements for the Haskell interpreter and investigate alternative, more performant implementations.

-Thirdly, with more users, eFLINT was exposed to additional scrutiny and over time it was repeatedly shown that the documentation was not always complete.
+Thirdly, with more users, eFLINT was exposed to additional scrutiny and over time it was shown that the documentation was not always complete.
 Specifically, the Jupyter notebooks and curated examples are too high-level for those seeking a detailed understanding of the language.
-The test suite provides further details but was repeatedly found to be incomplete and extended as new bugs or corner-cases were discovered.
+The test suite provides further details but was repeatedly found to be incomplete and had to be extended as new bugs or corner-cases were discovered.
 Most problematically, in some cases the interpreter was discovered to exhibit behaviour that was not expected or desired upon closer inspection.
 These cases occurred when implementation choices in the interpreter were not made consciously but rather followed naturally from the way the code was organised or other features were implemented.
-From these observations we concluded that a complete formal definition of the semantics of the language is needed, triggering the work on a translation from eFLINT to the Clingo language reported in~\cite{eflint-asp} and the following subsections.
+This prompted the effort to develop a formal semantics of the language.